RudraveerMandal/POGchain/docs/architecture.md

     validators.

 - History archives.
 Long term blob storage in S3/GCS/Azure.
 Tasked with:
-  - Storing the consensus transaction log and set of ledger snapshots in canonical form (compressed XDR blocks, aim for many megabytes, but not gigabytes, per block).
+  - Storing the validation transaction log and set of ledger snapshots in canonical form (compressed XDR blocks, aim for many megabytes, but not gigabytes, per block).
   - Accepting new blocks from validators running archival commands, at